jay-joshy/allergyguide/docs/oit_patient_resource.typ

   table.header([*Benefits (The Good)*], [*Risks (The Bad)*]), table.hline(stroke: 1pt),
   [
-    + *Diet:* At the best outcome, the patient could eat a full serving size without reacting
+    - *Diet:* At the best outcome, the patient could eat a full serving size without reacting

-    + *Safety:* Much lower risk of a scary reaction from accidental bites.
+    - *Safety:* Much lower risk of a scary reaction from accidental bites.

-    + *Anxiety:* Less fear when going to restaurants or school: both for the patient and families.
+    - *Anxiety:* Less fear when going to restaurants or school: both for the patient and families.
   ],
   [
-    + *EoE:* Around 3% (probably lower in toddlers): if it occurs we consider stopping OIT and involving our Gastroenterology specialists. (not sure if cause or association since EoE is more common in those with food allergies in general; in some select cases we elect to continue)
+    - *EoE:* Around 3% (probably lower in toddlers): if it occurs we consider stopping OIT and involving our Gastroenterology specialists. (not sure if cause or association since EoE is more common in those with food allergies in general; in some select cases we elect to continue)

-    + *Reactions:* Mild reactions (itchy mouth, mild hives) *are common and expected, especially during the build-up phase*.
+    - *Reactions:* Mild reactions (itchy mouth, mild hives) *are common and expected, especially during the build-up phase*.
 Severe reactions are rare especially in pre-schoolers but possible.
   ],
 )

+#place(bottom)[
   #warning-box(
     "Strict Food Avoidance Is Not “Risk Free” either:", )[
     Even with strict avoidance, accidental allergic reactions are possible (the author of this handout had two reactions to nuts in the past 5 years).
+  ]
+  #v(2pt)
 ]

 #pagebreak()